REAL ANALYSIS 2 - 2018/9

 Module code: MAT2004

-This module builds on the level 1 module Real Analysis 1 and focuses on continuity, differentiability and integrability of real functions of one variable.
+This module builds on the Year 1 module Real Analysis 1 and focuses on continuity, differentiability and integrability of real functions of one variable.

 GRANT JD Dr (Maths)